dominiksalvet/gim/README.md

 ---

-Note that uninstalling gim will not remove its created configuration and **will not cause** projects installed by gim to be uninstalled as well.
+Note that uninstalling gim will not remove its created configuration and **will not uninstall** any project installed by gim.
 However, you will probably need to install gim back to easily manage those projects.

 ## Usage

 Gim generally **can perform both local and global installations**.
 Global installation will be performed in case gim has root permissions (e.g., it was executed using `sudo`), local installation will be performed otherwise.

-To **install or update** a Git project, use the following command:
+**Install or update** a Git project:

 ```sh
 gim install <url>
 ```

-To **uninstall** it, use this command:
+**Uninstall** a Git project:

 ```sh
 gim uninstall <url>
 ```

-If you want to know the installation **status** of a Git project, use that command:
+Show **status** of a Git project:

 ```sh
 gim status <url>